frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 ---

 # Changes and fixes
+V0.55a:
+1. Fix loading external messages file for OpenTX.

 V0.55:
 1. Finally found where the TX reports to the RX how many channels is transmiting.
 The TX now reports itself as a 12ch radio instead of 6h.
 (DSM Multi-Module limit).
 This fixes a few things: